PaulBarrett79/paulbarrett79.github.io/content/studies/digital-youth-index-interactive-data.md

 ## The initial problem

 The data provided by the tool was viewed generally as good and useful.
-However…
+However, users reported that…

-- Users reported that the filtering was difficult to both find and use - a key feature of this tool so this needed urgently looking at.
+-  the filtering was difficult to both find and use - a key feature of this tool so this needed urgently looking at.
 One issue was that the tab on the side used unfriendly wording and was not obvious enough.
-- Users reported that too little of the screen real estate was used for showing the actual graph and that too much scrolling was required to actually see the visualisations.
+-  too little of the screen real estate was used for showing the actual graph and that too much scrolling was required to actually see the visualisations.
+Filtering, a key feature, was difficult to find and use due to unfriendly wording and insufficient prominence
-- Users reported that the tool was slow to update data and data changed in the middle of using the filter rather than a filter being applied.
+-  the tool was slow to update data and data changed in the middle of using the filter rather than a filter being applied.

-The project team reported that the tasks proved to be quite challenging.
-One quote was “Lots of frowning and concentration throughout indicated that the tasks were not easy or intuitive for many of those present and 11 out of 16 were unable to complete the tasks within the time given.”
+The project team reported that the initial tool had a low task completion rate; 11 out of 16 users (68.75%) were unable to complete key tasks within the given time limit, indicating significant usability issues with filtering and data display.
+One quote was “Lots of frowning and concentration throughout indicated that the tasks were not easy or intuitive for many of those present.”

 Since all of this was using public benefit company money, the budgets were SUPER tight so not many changes could be made - either lots of easy, small wins or a couple of big ticket items.